Oktober (TV series)

 Oktober is a three-part British television psychological thriller, written and directed by Stephen Gallagher, that first broadcast on ITV on 2 April 1998.
 Based upon Gallagher's 1988 novel of the same name, the series stars Stephen Tompkinson as Jim Harper, a schoolteacher who finds himself drawn into an international conspiracy when a pharmaceutical company eyeball him to be the human guinea pig in a new, state-of-the-art medical trial.

 Tompkinson told the Daily Mirror that he was keen to take on the more active role of Jim Harper, commenting; “I grabbed this project because I’d never been asked to do anything like this before, and the chance to do stunts was one reason it was so appealing.
 As soon as I read the script I knew there hadn’t been anything like this on British television for a very long time.
 It has elements of The 39 Steps running through it.
 It asks how an ordinary person manages to deal with a set of quite extraordinary events.”

 The series was released on Region 2 DVD on 24 May 2004.
 A reprint of Gallagher's novel with Tompkinson on the cover art followed on 2 January 2018.

 Production

-The series was initially written for the BBC, but after they declined to commission the project, the series was offered to ITV, who chose to commission it the following year.
-Whilst filming in the Swiss Alps, a number of crew members suffered from altitude sickness, which temporarily halted production.
+The series was initially developed for producer Kevin Loader as a BBC2 drama, but when the channel commissioner declined to greenlight the project writer Stephen Gallagher took it to Carnival Films.
+From there producer Brian Eastman offered it to ITV Drama Controller Nick Elliot.
+During filming in the Swiss Alps, a number of crew members suffered from altitude sickness, which temporarily halted production.

-The series was intended for broadcast in February 1998, with a number of listings magazines including features on the series prior to broadcast; but due to changes in the ITV, the series did not transmit until early April.
-The series has since been repeated on ITV2.
+The series was intended for broadcast in February 1998, with a number of listings magazines including features on the series prior to broadcast; but due to changes in ITV scheduling the series did not transmit until early April.

+Technical

+Though photographed by feature cinematographer Bruce McGowan on Super-16 negative in a 16x9 format, ITV Drama's then-reluctance to commit fully to widescreen broadcasting resulted in the episodes and subsequent DVD releases being cropped to suit the older screen size.
+The series has since been repeated on ITV2 but the uncropped version has yet to be released.